robertobolla/escale/README.md

 ## Description

-"ESCALE" is a website created with HTML,CSS, SASS and Reactjs, with the aim of selling websites and ecommerces.
+"ESCALE" is a website created with HTML, SASS and Reactjs, with the aim of selling websites and ecommerces.

 ## AUTOR
 **Roberto Bolla**